๐Ÿ–‹๏ธ Dataset - Annotation tool

 2. Create or edit an Annotation

-As shown below, the header of the Annotation tool also provides you with the path of the currently displayed Asset, the Detection Type of the DatasetVersion, and the Asset ID (useful for SDK use):
+The Annotation tool opens.
+As shown below, the header of the Annotation tool provides you with the path of the currently displayed Asset, the Detection Type of the DatasetVersion, and the position of the current Asset in the queue:

 3. Navigation